SnowyMouse/invader/README.md

 tag load, likely because Gearbox developers felt it would be better to just do this than fix their tags (since their engine only supports gbxmodel tags).

-Invader supports multiple engines, with Xbox support being planned, so we cannot just do this.
+Invader supports multiple engines INCLUDING the Xbox version, so we cannot just do this.
 Fortunately, there is a command you can run that will actually fix the tags for you:

 ```
 invader-refactor -Nc model gbxmodel